 But other factors also need to be considered when you decide what aperture to use.

 Aperture, also known as f/stop, is one of the legs of the exposure triangle.
-Aperture helps photographers create
+Aperture helps photographers create the beautiful, blurry backgrounds most people want when they are learning how to use their DSLR.

 photo with blurry background taken at f/2.5